aureus123/catalogs/cat/README.md

 - ppm : Positions and Proper Motions from _VizieR_ (merge of I/146, I/193, I/206 and I/208)
 - ua †: Uranometría Argentina from _VizieR_ (code V/135A)
 - bd : Bonner Durchmusterung from _VizieR_ (code I/122)
-- bd_curated †: Same as "bd" but after correcting typo error
+- bd_curated †: Same as "bd" but after correcting typo errors
 - bd_vol1 : Same as "bd" but only first volume
 - bd_vol1_curated †: Same as "bd_vol1" but after correcting typo errors
 - sd : Bonner (southern) durchmusterung from _VizieR_ (code I/119)